hwang1688/box-factory/README.md

 $ gradle
 ```

-Or, run this commands to build directly with packer
+Or, run this command to build directly with packer
 ```sh
 $ packer build -force sandbox-server.json
 ```